A Day in the Arts

 TACA – The Arts Community Alliance provides leadership and nurturing to the arts organizations of Dallas.
 For more information, click here!

 Texas Ballet Theater

 TITAS/Dance Unbound serves North Texas by presenting an eclectic mix of best dance companies touring the world today.
 Our venues include Moody Performance Hall and the Winspear Opera House.
 We provide direct access to visiting artists through post-performance Q&A sessions, lectures, demonstrations, master classes, student matinees, and outdoor Big Barre classes.
-On June 1, TITAS/Dance Unbound celebrates the 25th Anniversary of Command Performance and Gala, an evening of dance like no other – anywhere.
-For more information about TITAS Command Performance and Gala, and the 2019-2020 Season, click here!
+September 20, 2019 Titas presents Profound, Soulful and Absolutely Moving – Ron Brown’s choreography is to be experienced, not watched.
+His stories and movement express themes of community, ritual, and collective experience.
+Brown wants his work to represent “all the information that has gone into us – the stories, the history.
+It is really the human experience.”
+Ronald K. Brown/Evidence’s highly anticipated return to Dallas will feature a mixed rep including his extraordinary work Grace, originally created for Alvin Ailey American Dance Theater.
+A soulful evening of dance not to be missed.
+For more information about TITAS and the 2019-2020 Season, click here!